 Time zones and culture are so important; identify both early in your interactions!
 Quite simply, do not send an instant message to your colleague in Spain at 2 am.
 Be mindful.
 If you work at odd hours or your team is halfway across the world, try to plan the timing of your requests via email properly.
 There are multiple top extensions out there if the scheduling feature is not built within the email platform.
 The takeaway message is to be mindful and avoid miscommunication.

 5. Be present and visible

 Ask questions.
 If you don’t know where to take the conversation, ask a question.
-I was on a team meeting recently; my manager asked a question that propelled the conversation forward.
-Sitting silent on the other end of the line does not help anything, more than likely will hinder your relationships.
+I was at a team meeting recently; my manager asked a question that propelled the conversation forward.
+Sitting silent on the other end of the line does not help anything, more than likely, will hinder your relationships.

 Get your face out there.
 Have I already said it?
 Use video conferencing for all calls if possible.
 Request a travel budget to visit your team for some in-person time.
 While you are there, don’t just work, organize fun activities and really connect.